spectraphilic/wasp_sketches/README.md

 It's recommented to enable all compiler warnings.

 To do so go to ``File -> Preferences -> Compiler warnings`` and choose ``All``.

+It's also possible to edit the configuration file directly.
+Do so with the IDE closed, edit, save and open the IDE again:

+    $ vi .waspmote/preferences.txt
+    compiler.warning_level=all

 # Contents